How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 • Legally allowed to sign contracts

-The bottom line is you cannot transfer a property in Pakistan.
+The bottom line is that you cannot transfer a property in Pakistan.
 In the case you’re:

 A minor (under 18), with mental disabilities, legally barred from signing contracts cannot transfer property.

-The Contract Act 1872 defines a contract as a binding agreement between two parties.
+The Contract Act of 1872 defines a contract as a binding agreement between two parties.

 That’s why it’s essential to be mentally sound when understanding and signing a contract.